CBI students

 UCLA Chemistry-Biology Interface Trainees work closely with faculty mentors on research and career advancement

-Research at Chemistry-Biology Interface
+Research at the Chemistry-Biology Interface

 Interdisciplinary research at the cutting edge of the Chemistry-Biology Interface